UnkwUsr/ticked/README.md

 TICKTICK_COOKIE=<your_cookie_there> ticked
 ```

-(you may want to create wrapper script for this)
+(you may want to create wrapper script for this.
+BUT DON'T SET THIS VARIABLE
+FROM `.bash_profile` (or something similar), because then any program will be
+able to read this or it can leak with automatic bug reports)

 It will open your `$EDITOR` with tasks from your ticktick inbox list.
 On the
 first line you'll see `# Mode: d`.
 There is two possible modes: `d` and `e`.